didx-xyz/aries-cloudapi-python/docs/src/Bootstrap Trust Ecosystem.md

-# Bootstrapping a Trust Ecosystem with acapy-cloud
+# Bootstrapping the Trust Ecosystem with acapy-cloud

+> [!NOTE]
+> ⚡ The steps described here are now automated during startup.
+You can skip this guide under a vanilla setup.

 ## 1. Prerequisites